GHSVS-de/sass_compile_prefixghsvs/README.md

 - css: Variable `$npm_package_DIR_css` (relative path).
 In the beginning a work dir inside folder `$npm_package_DIR_work`.
 At the end a folder inside `$npm_package_DIR_dist` where all compiled, prefixed, minified CSS/MAP files are located.
 - raw: Variable `$npm_package_DIR_raw` (relative path).
 In the beginning a work dir inside folder `$npm_package_DIR_work`.
 At the end a folder inside `$npm_package_DIR_dist` where all compiled, minified **BUT NOT PREFIXED** CSS files are located.
 - dist:  Variable `$npm_package_DIR_dist` (relative path).
 Final source folder for transfer to `$npm_package_DIR_target` and for the FTP transfer.
 The whole **content** of this folder will be transfered.
 Not the folder itself.

+#### FTP configuration (inside `$npm_package_DIR_project/ftp-credentials.json`)
+- **No guarantees concerning security!**
+- See also file `ftp-credentials-example.json`.
+- place a comment here: Place one if you want to.
+No usage.
+- connectionName: "Whatever" string.
+An information displayed in console when the FTP script starts.
+- server: The FTP Server/Host.
+- user: The FTP username.
+- password: The password of user.
+- remoteDir: The ftp directory.
+Starts and ends with a slash (`/`)!
+If it's the ROOT of the current FTP connection just a single slash.
+- ssl: **I have never tested with value `false`!**.
+- passive: At least `true` on Windows WSL is recommended because of firewall blockades.